devconcept/multer-gridfs-storage/README.md

 - Compatible with any Node.js version equal or greater than 10.
 - Caching of url based connections.
 - Compatible with Mongoose connection objects.
+- Promise support.
-- Promise and generator function support.
+- Generator function support.
 - Support for existing and promise based database connections.
 - Storage operation buffering for incoming files while the connection is opening.
 - Use it as a multer plugin or inside an express middleware function.